isomerpages/moe-kentridgesec/_direct-school-admission-2023/DSA Science, Technology, Engineering and Mathematics (Computational Thinking Skills).md

 permalink: /school-information/dsa/science-technology-engineering-n-mathematics-computational-thinking-skills/
 description: ""
 ---
 **Background**

-Kent Ridge Secondary School offers its [Applied Learning Programme (ALP)](/programmes/distinctive-programmes/applied-learning-programme/) under the Science, Technology, Engineering and Mathematics (STEM) strand and is focused on developing computational thinking through robotics.
+Kent Ridge Secondary School offers its&nbsp;[Applied Learning Programme (ALP)](/programmes/distinctive-programmes/applied-learning-programme/)&nbsp;under the Science, Technology, Engineering and Mathematics (STEM) strand and is focused on developing computational thinking through robotics.
 Kent Ridge Secondary School will offer the DSA-Sec to eligible students via Computational Thinking Skills.
 Students who show aptitude in computational thinking and are passionate and committed to develop this strength should apply.

 **Selection Criteria**